Palestinian National Covenant: Clauses regarding Israel

 These commitments were kept, leading President Clinton to declare to the assembled Palestinian officials on 14 December 1998 at Gaza:

 I thank you for your rejection—fully, finally and forever—of the passages in the Palestinian Charter calling for the destruction of Israel.
 For they were the ideological underpinnings of a struggle renounced at Oslo.
 By revoking them once and for all, you have sent, I say again, a powerful message not to the government, but to the people of Israel.
 You will touch people on the street there.
 You will reach their hearts there.

 Like President Clinton, Israel and the Likud party now formally agreed that the objectionable clauses of the charter had been abrogated, in official statements and statements by Prime Minister Netanyahu, Foreign Minister Sharon, Defense Minister Mordechai and Trade and Industry Minister Sharansky.
 With official Israeli objections to the Charter disappearing henceforward from lists of Palestinian violations of agreements, the international legal controversy ended.

 Despite President Clinton's optimism, the events of 1998 did not entirely resolve the controversy of the Charter.
 A June 1999 report by the Palestinian Authority's Ministry of Information on the status of the Charter made no mention of the 1998 events and leading Palestinians continue to state that the Charter has not yet been amended.

 In 2001 the first draft of a constitution authorized by the PLO's Central Committee, calling for a respect for borders, human and civil rights as defined under international law appeared.

 Regarding PLO reform

 In March 2005 representatives of 13 Palestinian factions, including Fatah, Hamas, Islamic Jihad, PFLP and DFLP, adopted a 6 paragraph declaration known as the "Cairo Declaration".
 The declaration envisions a reform of the PLO to include all the Palestinian powers and factions.

 In order to implement these reforms it was decided to form a committee made up of the PNC Chairman, the members of the Executive Committee, the secretaries general of all Palestinian factions and independent national personalities.
 The PLO-EC Chairman is tasked to convene this committee.

-In the subsequent years, the agreement was several times reconfirmed, but as of 2015 there have not been taken concrete steps.
+The agreement was reconfirmed several times in subsequent years but as of 2015 there had been no concrete steps toward implementation.